In this section, you will learn:

 A simple search using a search engine (e.g. Google) will often find:

-Internet search engines such as Google do not have sophisticated search interfaces like the Library Catalogue or databases.
+Internet search engines such as Google do not have sophisticated search interfaces like the Library Collection or databases.
 Therefore, your search will need to be broad.

 Below is an example of a Google search for guidelines.